Susan Littler: Death

-Littler died of cancer on 11 July 1982, aged 34.
+Littler died of ovarian cancer on 11 July 1982, aged 34.
 Obituaries noted the loss of a talent of great promise before she had been able to realise her full potential; the Daily Telegraph described Littler's early death as "the greatest premature loss (of a British actress) since Kay Kendall".

 On 24 October 1982, Albert Finney hosted a special programme in Littler's memory at London's National Theatre, with proceeds donated to cancer research.